Quantum marginals, faces, and coatoms: Introduction

 which contains the one-skeleton of a tetrahedron and which is bounded by the Cayley cubic, see Figure~\ref{fig:cayley}.
-In this case, the four vertices of the underlying tetrahedron will correspond to rank $1$ matrices, while the rest of the yellow surface will correspond to rank $2$ matrices.
+The four vertices of the underlying tetrahedron correspond to rank-$1$ matrices, while the rest of the yellow surface corresponds to rank-$2$ matrices.
 The relative interiors of the six edges of the tetrahedron constitute the set of boundary points that are not extreme.

-We can take several preliminary steps before further analyzing the lattice $\cP_0(\fc_3,\qu)$.
-We could replace the $\ast$-algebra $M_2$ of complex \mbox{$2$-by-$2$} matrices with the $\ast$-algebra of real $2$-by-$2$ matrices for all or some of the three qubits.
-Also, it is still an open problem to describe the set of $(AB,BC)$-marginals of a three-qubit system $ABC$.
-Having the same marginal on the $B$-system does not imply that two states on the $AB$- and $BC$-subsystems are the marginals of a global state \cite{Werner1989}, see also \cite[Section~4.4.2]{Zeng-etal2019}.
-Another approach would be to study at first the lattice of ground projectors of the frustration-free two-local Hamiltonians \cite{Ji-etal2011,Movassagh-etal2010,Zeng-etal2019}, for which the ground state energy can be found locally.

-The faces of the set of marginals also appear in statistics in the theory of hierarchical models \cite{Lauritzen1996}.
-These models include graphical models that represent conditional independence statements derived from graphs, and they can represent higher-order interactions in the theory of neural networks \cite[Section~2.9.2]{Ay-etal2017}.
-It is necessary to describe the faces of the marginal polytope \cite{Wang-etal2019} in order to define the maximum-likelihood estimation for hierarchical models.
-One of the equivalent definitions for a positive probability distribution to belong to a hierarchical model is that it factors into terms indexed by the generating class.
-A distribution that is not positive can factor only if its support set satisfies certain conditions \cite{Geiger-etal2006}.
-We prove in Section~\ref{sec:factor} that the condition is fulfilled if and only if the support set is the ground projector of a frustration-free Hamiltonian.

-The entropy distance from a hierarchical model is used in quantum mechanics as a measure for the complexity of a many-body system \cite{Niekamp-etal2013,Zhou2014}.
-Analogous measures are also known in probability theory \cite[Section~6.1.2]{Ay-etal2017}.
-To evaluate the complexity at a state $\rho$ we need to know the projection of $\rho$ onto the hierarchical model, denoted by $\pi_{\mathcal{E}}(\rho)$ in the Equations (10) and (12) in \cite{Weis-etal2015}.
-The unknown support projector of $\pi_{\mathcal{E}}(\rho)$ is specified by the face of the set of marginals generated by the marginals of $\rho$.
-There are no shortcuts to this procedure, as an interior point approximation of the complexity measure fails due to discontinuities, see \cite{Weis-etal2015} and the references therein.
-Explicit formulas are known for the complexity of stabilizer states \cite{Zhou2014}.
+We also present results in classical statistics.
+We describe the faces of the set of two-body marginals of three bits in terms of edges of a graph (Section~\ref{sec:all3bits}), and we analyze the boundaries of hierarchical models.
+A probability distribution in such a model is equivalently characterized through a factorization property and defined as the exponential of a local Hamiltonian.
+A well-known example is the Hammersley-Clifford theorem (Gibbs-Markov equivalence) that characterizes the factorization with respect to undirected graphs \cite{Lauritzen1996}.
+The problem of extending the equivalence from maximal to nonmaximal support has found a general answer \cite{Geiger-etal2006}.
+In Section~\ref{sec:factor}, we add to this topic by proving that a probability distribution factors only if its support set is the ground projector of a frustration-free Hamiltonian.